Teaching Beyond the Gender Binary in the University Classroom

 Gender identity versus gender expression

 While gender identity and gender expression can be related, they do not have to be.
-Gender identity is individuals’ internal understanding of themselves as male, female, both, or neither.
+Gender identity is individuals’ internal understanding of themselves as it relates to gender.
 Gender expression, on the other hand, is how individuals express their gender through clothing, demeanor, etc. How one expresses their gender is not necessarily related to their gender identity.
 Gender expression may be a way individuals play with external gender performance and explore roles, while gender identity is an interior sense of self.
 Both can be fluid and change over the course of one’s life, and they need not change together.

 Sexual identity versus gender identity

 Individuals often conflate sexual identity and gender identity.
 Sexual identity refers to individuals’ romantic and sexual attraction to others, or lack of attraction (asexual identity).
-Gender identity describes individuals’ internal understanding of themselves as male, female, both or neither.
-For example, a person whose sex assigned at birth is male but whose gender identity is female, may express any of the full range of sexual identities including (but not limited to): heterosexual, queer, bi-sexual, pansexual, etc.
+Gender identity describes individuals’ internal understanding of themselves as it relates to gender.
+Sexual identity is a separate concept that refers to an individual’s sense of romantic and/or sexual attractions.

-The Office of Lesbian, Gay, Bisexual, Transgender, Queer, and Intersex Life has curated several gender non-conforming resources that might be useful to course instructors.
+The Office of Lesbian, Gay, Bisexual, Transgender, Queer, and Intersex Life has curated several resources about gender that might be useful to course instructors.

 Familiarity With and/or Commitment to Gender Non-Conforming Topics